 Where candidates from different centres have been taught and assessed together, you need to let us know you need to be treated as a consortium so we can moderate the candidates as one group.

-Each centre within the consortium makes their own entries, submits marks for the centre-assessed work and receives results.
+Each centre within the consortium makes their own entries, submits marks/grades for the centre-assessed work and receives results.

 There will be a lead centre who delivers the assessment programme for the consortium.